Wild Cuisine of the Homestead: Venison Marsala

 Our Wedding at the Hitching Post

 We traveled to Kentucky through an ice storm to be able to get married on the homestead for our Valentine’s Day wedding.
 The ice storm turned our intimate ceremony at the Hitching Post into a Winter Wonderland!
 However, the storm brought some challenges.
-A Kentucky marriage license is only good for 30 days, so we were unable to get it in advance.
-The government offices shut down due to the storm.
-I tried calling them over and over to see if they were open, finally we decided to just go check.
-Thankfully they opened for half a day and we were able to get it in time.
+The government offices shut down due to the storm, we weren’t sure we’d be able to get our marriage license before the ceremony.
+Thankfully they opened for half a day and we got it in time.

 The Reception Menu